 - Math and Actuarial Science Majors

-- Non-Math Majors
+- Math for Other Majors

 - Since all students at OSU are required to take math courses, the Department of Mathematics provides a number of resources for students.
 Current OSU students can find information about the Math Minor, Math Requirements for each Major, Scheduling Math Classes, Proficiency Exams, Study Resources, and more.